onenodehq/onenode-py/README.md

 #### How It Works

-Whenever you insert a document containing `EmbText` into CapybaraDB, three main steps happen **asynchronously**:
+Whenever you insert a document containing `EmbText` into CapyDB, three main steps happen **asynchronously**:

 1. **Chunking**
    The text is divided into chunks based on `max_chunk_size`, `chunk_overlap`, and any specified `separators`.
 This ensures the text is broken down into optimally sized segments.